 Injured workers often ask, “How do I find the best workers’ compensation lawyers near me?”
 The truth is, most people don’t know what to look for in a lawyer or how to go about choosing an attorney, especially for a workplace injury matter.
 A good guideline is to pay attention to a law firm’s experience, the results it has obtained for clients, and client testimonials.

 At Console & Associates, our workers’ compensation lawyers have decades of experience helping injured employees.
 Our successes have included six-figure work injury settlements recovered on behalf of our clients.
+If you decide to bring a workers’ compensation claim with us, you won’t pay for our legal representation unless we can get you approved for benefits.
+That’s part of the “No Fee Promise” we make to each one of our clients.

 Every seven seconds, an American worker sustains a workplace injury, according to CBS News.
 All in all, 2.8 percent of workers got hurt on the job in 2019, the U.S. Department of Labor Bureau of Labor Statistics reported.
 That translated to 2.8 million nonfatal workplace injuries.